-2. Nurture the human connections in your business.
 When you sense the slightest opportunity, find out about your clients as people, and learn what makes them tick.
 In essence, this is an attempt to discover their individual joy factors.
 Work may indeed be their overriding passion.
-But do they also wait for 5p.m so they can watch their daughter’s T-ball game?
+But do they also wait for 5 PM so they can watch their daughter’s T-ball game?
 Do they constantly reminisce about their last trek in Thailand?

 Spending even a few moments discussing the real lives of your business contacts transforms the energy in any encounter.
 Often, a genuine friendship develops.
 These friendships, not the bottom line, make it all worthwhile.

-3. Treasure simplicity.
 You can’t spread joy if you don’t have it yourself.
-The fastest way to lose your zest for living is through over complication.
+The fastest way to lose your zest for living is through over-complication.
 We tend to think that success necessarily implies growth.
 Nonsense.
 Success is determined by attaining your goals, not those set for large corporations by financial pundits or Wall Street analysts.

-What were your goals when you stated your own business?
+What were your goals when you started your own business?
 Mine now seem embarrassingly modest.
 Still, reviewing them helps me discern between meaningful or necessary change and growth for its own sake.

-5. Give.
 Our businesses do not thrive merely by our own efforts.
-They succeed when our communities are vibrant, a sense of togetherness exists in our neighborhoods, our local economy is strong and our environment is healthy.
+They succeed when our communities are vibrant, a sense of togetherness exists in our neighbourhoods, our local economy is strong, and our environment is healthy.
 All of these depend not on government policy or hand-out programs, but on ordinary citizen involvement.
 That means you and me – giving time, money and expertise as best we can to the causes that touch our hearts.